chenhsuanlin/photometric-mesh-optim/README.md

 --------------------------------------

 ### Compiling the CUDA libraries
-The `meshrender` library can be compiled by running `./build.sh` under the directory `meshrender`.
+The `meshrender` library can be compiled by running `python3 setup.py install` under the directory `meshrender`.
+The `chamfer` library can be compiled by running `python3 setup.py install` under the directory `chamfer`.
-The `chamfer` library is precompiled from the AtlasNet [repository](https://github.com/ThibaultGROUEIX/AtlasNet).
+The source code is taken from the AtlasNet [repository](https://github.com/ThibaultGROUEIX/AtlasNet).
+When compiling CUDA code, you may need to modify `CUDA_PATH` accordingly.

 --------------------------------------